-We recommend that the final payment is not associated with the mobile app launch, as that decision is often dependant on the client.
+We recommend that the final payment is not associated with the mobile app launch, as that decision is often dependent on the client.
 Instead, associate it with the delivery of the ‘launch-ready’ app.

-Our Mobile App Development Brief Template will effectively help your client map out their new app development objectives and requirements and ensure you – the developer – understand the specifications.
+You will not find this exclusive and premium mobile App Development Brief template anywhere else.
+This template will effectively help your client map out their new app development objectives and requirements and ensure you – the developer – understand the specifications.
 This information will be critical to ensure the client’s app development project is successful!

 Need training on how to boost your leads and sales online and increase conversions?
 Contact us today!